asmaylmr117/Quiz_front/README.md

 - Tailwind CSS for styling
 - Lucide React for icons
 - React Hot Toast for notifications
-- Axios for API calls
+- fetch for API calls

 ### Frontend Setup